franjmr/springBootRestApiKarate/readme.md

 # Testing a Java Spring Boot REST API with Karate
-This project contain some examples about web service tests with the Karate framework.
+This project contain an examples about web service tests with the Karate framework.

 ## Karate Framework
-Karate is the only open-source tool to combine API test-automation, mocks, performance-testing and even UI automation into a single, unified framework.
-The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.
-Powerful JSON & XML assertions are built-in, and you can run tests in parallel for speed.
+Karate is a tool that provide an API test-automation, mocks, performance-testing and UI automation as a framework.
+Use the BDD syntax and XML assertions to write the test and allow to run tests in parallel.

 Test execution and report generation feels like any standard Java project.

-But there's also a stand-alone executable for teams not comfortable with Java.
-You don't have to compile code.
-Just write tests in a simple, readable syntax - carefully designed for HTTP, JSON, GraphQL and XML.
-And you can mix API and UI test-automation within the same test script.
+## Setup
 Integrate Karate in the project using Maven as a build tool adding two dependencies to the <b>pom.xml</b> file
 ```xml
 <dependencies>